RMLio/prov4itdata-web-app/docs/REPORT.md

 When data is stored in someone's pod, they control who and what can access it. and share them when and with whom they choose using Solid pods.
 Providers of online services and advertisers need to interact with the Solid pod if they plan to process the individual's data.
-This enables a human centric approach to personal information and new business models.
+This enables a human-centric approach to personal information and new business models.

 Any kind of data can be stored in a Solid pod, however, the ability to store Linked Data is what makes Solid special.
 Linked Data gives Solid a common way to describe things and how they relate to each other,